-The Mods, a group of 13 civic- and social-minded women, have made a project of providing services for the Hospital.
-The project has begun with the presentation of a wading pool-for the youthful patients, and with monthly birthday parties for the children.
-Members of the Mods' projects committee include Mrs. Joyce Weiss, Mrs. San-High School band marched into the pages gernetta Bush, Mrs. Gwendolyn Ligon, Mrs. Virginia Bell, Miss Sonja Moffett, in blue and white and directed by Ernest Mrs. Doris Hegmon, and Mrs. Katie Marshall.
+The Mods, a group of 13 civic- and project of providing services for the the presentation of a wading pool-for the youthful patients, and with monthly birthday parties for the children.
+Members of the Mods' projects committee include Mrs. Joyce Weiss, Mrs. San-High School band marched into the pages gernetta Bush, Mrs. Gwendolyn Ligon, of history the night of Sept.
+20. Dressed Mrs. Virginia Bell, Miss Sonja Moffett, in blue and white and directed by Ernest Mrs. Doris Hegmon, and Mrs. Katle Marshall,